edgexfoundry/edgex-docs/docs_src/design/adr/013-Device-Service-Events-Message-Bus.md

 ### Which Message Bus implementations?

 Multiple Device Services may need to be publishing Events to the MessageBus concurrently.  `ZMQ` will not be a valid option if multiple Device Services are configured to publish.
 This is because `ZMQ` only allows for a single publisher. `ZMQ` will still be valid if only one Device Service is publishing Events.
-The `MQTT` and `Redis Streams` are valid options to use when multiple Device Services are require, as they both support multiple publishers.
+The `MQTT` and `Redis Streams` are valid options to use when multiple Device Services are required, as they both support multiple publishers.
 These are the only other implementations currently available for Go services.
 The C base device services do not yet have a MessageBus implementation.
 See the [C Device SDK](#c-device-sdk) below for details.

 > *Note: Documentation will need to be clear when `ZMQ` can be used and when it can not be used.*